-147. Detailed information on the in vivo monitoring systems used was provided to the Committee, specifically: (a) information on the in vivo measurement systems used at Onahama by TEPCO, JAEA and NIRS; (b) information on the calibration phantoms used for in vivo measurements by JAEA; and (c) comprehensive data related to calibration and quality control of in vivo measurements made both by JAEA at its own laboratories, and by JAEA and TEPCO at Onahama.
+147. Detailed information on the in vivo monitoring systems used was provided to the Committee, specifically: (a) information on the in vivo measurement systems used at Onahama by TEPCO, and also those used by JAEA and NIRS; (b) information on the calibration phantoms used for in vivo measurements by JAEA; and (c) comprehensive data related to calibration and quality control of in vivo measurements made both by JAEA at its own laboratories, and by JAEA and TEPCO at Onahama.
 The information was sufficient to judge that the measurement systems, calibration phantoms and methods, and quality control procedures were adequate for conducting in vivo measurements during a radiation emergency.
 In addition, assessments of dose from internal exposure for TEPCO workers were performed either by TEPCO or (for a few cases with high exposures) by NIRS, using the software packages MONDAL [N12] and IMBA [B12] respectively.
-Both software packages were quality-assured, and the committee judged them appropriate for assessing intakes of internally-incorporated radionuclides and the corresponding committee effective doses and absorbed doses to workers due to internal exposure.
+Both software packages were quality-assured, and the corresponding committed effective doses and absorbed doses to workers due to internal exposure.
 More details on this information and of its evaluation by the Committee are presented in appendix D.